CS-433/ml-project-2-nuclear-fusion/README.md

 We then select the most performing one.
 The performance is measured by the F1 score which is a good perfomance value for imbalanced data.
 In our case the data is unbalanced over the plasma events : 899 time-series windows of 20 datapoints; 642 for no-event label,  207 for minor events and 50 for major events.
-For the windows of the events we divide each of the The best run we achieved a weighted 0.9684 F1 score using ResNet Architecture Classifier to classify theses windows.
+The best run we achieved a weighted 0.9684 F1 score using ResNet Architecture Classifier to classify theses windows.

 ## Structure of Repository :